devisscher/NextBlog/posts/006-my-first-next-post.md

 ---
 Another switch...

-Well, Gatsby was nice, but I didn't feel great about it.
+Well, [Gatsby](/blog/post/004/my-first-gatsby-post) was nice, but I didn't feel great about it.
 No offense to anyone who is working on Gatsby, it's great!
+I'm not familiar with GraphQL and I think it add some complexity that I wasn't ready to deal with for a personal site.

-I made the switch because I came across this framework called [Next.js](https://github.com/zeit/next.js/).
+I came across this framework called [Next.js](https://github.com/zeit/next.js/).
 I was immediately seduced by the way it proposes to do things.
 Additionally it provides a complete deployment workflow which takes away the hassle of configuring all that.
 Thank you to the folks at [Zeit](https://zeit.co/), your work is phenomenal.
-As I don't wish to spend all my time working on my blog, I felt the switch would make my life easier.
+As I don't wish to spend all my time working on my website, I felt the switch would make my life easier.
 Hopefully this decision will last a little while.

 ## Deployment

-Deployment with Now.sh is a breeze but you might want to automate.
+Deployment with [Now.sh](https://now.sh) is a breeze but you might want to automate it.
 Here is how I achieved it for this website using Git and Travis.
 Every time I push or merge to the master branch a new deployment is initiated in Travis.

 1. You need to get credentials from Zeit: https://zeit.co/account/tokens take note of this we will need it later.
 2. Create a ```.travis.yml``` file.
 3. Generate secure variables for your Zeit token by running the following command.
-(You need to install Travis CLI tools): ```travis encrypt -r <username>/<repo> NOW_TOKEN=xxxxxxxxxxxxxxxxxxxxxxx --add```
+(You need to install [The Travis Client](https://github.com/travis-ci/travis.rb#installation)): ```travis encrypt -r <username>/<repo> NOW_TOKEN=xxxxxxxxxxxxxxxxxxxxxxx --add```
 4. Now open your ```.travis.yml``` file and add the following:

 ```YAML